pandas-dev/pandas/doc/source/user_guide/timeseries.rst

 different parameters to control the frequency conversion and resampling operation.

-Any function available via :ref:`dispatching <groupby.dispatch>` is available as a method of the returned object, including ``sum``, ``mean``, ``std``, ``sem``, ``max``, ``min``, ``median``, ``first``, ``last``, ``ohlc``:
+Any built-in method available via :ref:`GroupBy <api.groupby>` is available as a method of the returned object, including ``sum``, ``mean``, ``std``, ``sem``, ``max``, ``min``, ``median``, ``first``, ``last``, ``ohlc``: